ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

         // The _dce is the instance of the Dynamsoft Camera Enhancer.
         // The Barcode Reader will use this instance to take control of the camera and acquire frames from the camera to start the barcode decoding process.
         [_barcodeReader setCameraEnhancer:_dce];
         // Make this setting to get the result.
-The result will be an object that contains text result and other barcode information.
+The result will be an object that contains text results and other barcode information.
         [_barcodeReader setDBRTextResultDelegate:self userData:nil];
-        [_barcodeReader startScanning error:&error];
+        [_barcodeReader startScanning];
     }
     ```